department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 - Only 1 participant clicked on the second income limits link (in the section "Does VA verify the information I provide?"), and they remarked:
 > *"Kind of far down on the page" (p9).*

-- REC: Consider restructuring the content on the [Your health care costs page](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) page to put all income limits info closer together and move the income limits app link closer to the top of page.
+- RECOMMENDATION: Consider restructuring the content on the [Your health care costs page](https://www.va.gov/health-care/about-va-health-benefits/cost-of-care/) page to put all income limits info closer together and move the income limits app link closer to the top of page.

 ### Participants used the salary numbers provided by the moderator to decide which income limit accordion to open on the results page, and most didn't mention their household income or deductions